 On October 22, 2009, Cervus LP completed a court-approved plan of arrangement under section 192 of the Canada Business Corporations Act which resulted in the conversion of the organizational structure of Cervus LP from the parent entity being a limited partnership to that of a corporation.
 Pursuant to this transaction, (i) Cervus LP and its general partner, Cervus GP Ltd., along with their direct and indirect subsidiaries, became wholly-owned direct and indirect subsidiaries of Cervus Equipment Corporation (named Vasogen Inc. prior to the completion of the transaction), (ii) the unit holders of Cervus LP prior to the completion of the transaction exchanged their units of Cervus LP for Common Shares of Cervus Equipment Corporation on the basis of three Common Shares of Cervus Equipment Corporation for each two units of Cervus LP held, and (iii) the shareholders of Vasogen Inc. prior to the completion of the transaction exchanged their shares of Vasogen Inc. for shares of another corporation.
-The former Cervus LP unit holders did not retain any interest in the pre-transaction business of Vasogen Inc. upon completion of the transaction and the former shareholders of Vasogen Inc. did not retain any interest in the pre-transaction.
+The former Cervus LP unit holders did not retain any interest in the pre-transaction business of Vasogen Inc. upon completion of the transaction and the former shareholders of Vasogen Inc. did not retain any interest in the pre-transaction business of Cervus LP and its subsidiaries upon the completion of the transaction.
 The corporate conversion transaction was accounted for as a continuity of interests of Cervus LP since there was no change of control and since Cervus Equipment Corporation continued to operate the business of Cervus LP.
+Cervus LP and Cervus GP Ltd., as wholly-owned subsidiaries of Cervus Equipment Corporation, were subsequently wound up and dissolved into Cervus Equipment Corporation.